Greater Moldova: 1990s revivalism

-The two states drifted apart later in the 1990s—researcher Ovidiu Tănase proposes that they did so only after Romania's exclusion from peace negotiations during the Transnistria War.
-According to Tănase, the February 1994 elections in Moldova, carried by the Democratic Agrarianists, brought back "Moldovenism" and encouraged "talk of 'Greater Moldova'."
-In March 1996, the same claim was advanced by Vasile Matei of the National Unity Party, who sat on the Romanian Parliament's oversight commission for the Intelligence Service.
+In March 1996, Vasile Matei of the National Unity Party, who sat on the Romanian Parliament's oversight commission for the Intelligence Service, also raised alarm about the Agrarianists' agenda.
 He purported that a "Greater Moldova idea" was being used by Snegur's National Security Service to "dissolve the Romanian nation state".
 Reportedly, during that same period, Agrarianist Premier Andrei Sangheli ordered postal stationery with "the map of Greater Moldova [...] superimposed with the current arms of the Moldovan Republic."

-Tănase argues that the Moldovenist ascendancy ended that same year, when Petru Lucinschi, as President-elect, toned down the rhetoric.
+Tănase argues that the Moldovenist ascendancy ended later in 1996, when Petru Lucinschi, as President-elect, toned down the rhetoric.
 In 1999, Lucinschi formally renounced the Moldovan claim to northern Bessarabia, recognizing that territory as an integral part of Ukraine.

 A historian linked to Lucinschi and the Agrarianists, Petre P. Moldovan, went from arguing that Russia should have annexed both halves of the Moldavian Principality to proposing that Moldova and Romanian Moldavia had vastly different historical experiences and economic interests, which required them to be neatly separated from each other.
 Overall however, the school of thought represented by Lucinschi looked back on the 1918 union as the "lesser of two evils", when compared to Soviet rule.
 Historian Stella Ghervas notes that Greater Moldovan ideas survived, within "Moldovenism", throughout Lucinschi's term.
 They highlight "the existence of an independent Greater Moldavia beginning in 1359, though glossing over facts such as its 17th-century disappearance as a self-governing principality or its borders never coinciding with those of the current State."
 Ghervas identifies this approach with two works of historiography: Istoria Moldovei din cele mai vechi timpuri până astăzi (1997) and Vasile Stati's Istoria Moldovei în date (1998).
+Meanwhile, in Romania, Constantin Simirad had established a "Party of the Moldavians", which he explained as a protest movement against Western Moldavia being neglected by the central government.
+His move caused outrage among mainstream politicians; in Parliament, Dumitru Mugurel Vintilă alleged that Simirad's movement was a front for the KGB and a vehicle for Greater Moldavian secession.